marvin-j97/corinth.js/README.md

 }

 // myQueue contains IItem objects
-// This does not create the queue, just define a model to interact with const myQueue = corinth.defineQueue<IItem>("myQueue");
+// This does not create the queue, just defines a model to interact with const myQueue = corinth.defineQueue<IItem>("myQueue");

 // Ensure queue exists